AustinHeinrich/CMPT350/README.md

 Assignments are listed in order of what I think is practical.

+### Assignment 4 - A Simple Messageboard Conencts to a SQL Database, but in JQuery Mobile
+An exact copy of Assignment 3, but the front end utilizes JQuery Mobile.

 ### Assignment 3 - A Simple Messageboard Connects to a SQL Database

 Similar to Assignment 2 (but significantly better), this is a simple messageboard that allows the user to create messageboards and post to them.
 A user may delete previously created messageboards, which deletes all associated messages as well.
 It also makes use of authorization, using the express-basic-auth middleware (so base64 encoding), which is just hard coded in for convenience's sake.